 Quiz on Bicycle Helmets

-Students should find their answers on the Web at http://www.helmets.org/quick.htmObjective: Students will use the Internet site to search for the answers to the questions about bicycle helmets.
+Students should find their answers on the web at http://www.helmets.org/quick.htmObjective: Students will use the website to search for the answers to the questions about bicycle helmets.

 Objective: Students will learn the benefits of wearing safety helmets when riding bicycles.